patrickvando/xml_validator/README.md

 # xml_validator

-An XML Validator written in Perl.
+## Usage
 This program can be run using the following command: `./validate_xml.pl doc_name.xml`

+## About
-This program checks if an XML document is well-formed, according the following criteria:
+This is a Perl program checks if an XML document is well-formed, according the following criteria:

 1. An optional XML header is included at the beginning of document
     - An XML header must take the form `<?xml version="xxxx" encoding="xxxx"?>`